 Another popular broker is TodayTix.
 Their app offers same day discounted and full-price tickets as well as offering lotteries for popular shows.
 TodayTix also offers tickets for shows up to a week in advance so it isn’t always necessary to wait until the last minute.

 New York City is an expensive city for dining out.
 Consider eating a large breakfast and/or lunch with a smaller dinner.
 Find a local grocery store, grab supplies for a picnic, and head to a local park.
 Consider visiting a food court for meals.
 There are good options at Rockefeller Center, Grand Central Terminal, and Brookfield Place across from the 9/11 Memorial.
 These offer plenty of options at a price level lower than traditional sit down restaurants.
 Also keep an eye out for happy hour specials and pizza places.
 That’s another good way to save some cash.
 Don’t miss these best restaurants for kids in NYC.

 There are free events held throughout the city daily.
 This includes live audience recordings of favorite morning news and late night comedy shows, various performances throughout Central Park, and many festivities held in the various neighborhoods.
 A quick Google search will likely find free events for all interests.

 New York City doesn’t have to be expensive.
-By planning ahead, being smart about transportation, purchasing a CityPASS and checking for free events, a vacation to New York City can be affordable while still including top attractions.
+Save money in NYC by planning ahead, being smart about transportation, purchasing a CityPASS and checking for free events, a vacation to New York City can be affordable while still including top attractions.